Iterable/iterable-swift-sdk/README.md

 - [Swift sample project](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/swift-sample-app?raw=true)
 - [Objective-C sample project](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/objc-sample-app?raw=true)

-## Initializing the SDK
+## Configuring the SDK

-Follow these instructions to use the Iterable iOS SDK:
+Follow these instructions to configure the Iterable iOS SDK:

-### 1. Import IterableSDK module in your project
+### 1. Import the IterableSDK module

-You need to import the **IterableSDK** module in order to use it.
-Import it in the top of your Swift or Obective-C files as shown below:
+To use the **IterableSDK** module, you must import it.
+Import it in the top of your Swift or Obective-C files.
+For example:

 *Swift*